NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/OHIF+IDC/README.md

 1. Review current features and plans for OHIF
 1. Review IDC plans/requirements in the near and long term
     1. IDC MVP requirements
-  1. Interaction among IDC participants with other OHIF groups
+    1. Interaction among IDC participants with other OHIF groups such as
         1. ISB for integration with web app
         1. GDIT for testing
         1. Transparency of priorities and allocation of shared acknowledgement
 1. Review open issues
 1. Interact with the community of people with a possible interest in IDC